roy-ch/Dual-Data-Alignment/README.md

 ---

+## DDA checkpoint for paper

+The checkpoint has been released on [modelscope](https://modelscope.cn/datasets/roych1997/Dual_Data_Alignment/files).

 ## 🎯 ToDo List <a name="todo"></a>

 - [x] Release arxiv paper with complete BibTeX citation
-- [ ] Release checkpoint and inference code
+- [x] Release checkpoint and inference code
 - [ ] Release training set and training script
 - [ ] Release code for DDA data construction
 - [ ] Release model and code for ICCV 2025 FAS Challenge